gordonkoehn/docker-on-retreat/docs/index.md

 This document and repo has a minimal viable example of how to develop a python application containerized/dockerized locally and run it on the cluster.

-We have a small python script that relies on a few dependenceies installed via _Conda_.
+We have a small python script that relies on a few dependencies installed via _Conda_.
-Out python script has requires some imput files and prints and creates some output.
+Our python script requires some input files and prints and creates some output.

 A typical flow of a scientific investigation.